Non-Abelian homology and homotopy colimit of classifying spaces for a diagram of groups: Introduction

 \section{Introduction}

 We introduce non-Abelian homology $\colim^{\mC}_n \mG$ for an arbitrary group diagram $\mG$ over the small category $\mC$ (Definition \ref{defhomol}) using a simplicial replacement of the group diagram in the sense of Bousfield and Kan \cite[XII.5.4]{bou1972}.
 We show that these homology groups can be interpreted as homotopy groups of the homotopy colimit for the diagram of classifying spaces $B\mG$ (Theorem \ref{main2}).
-We prove that these homologies are isomorphic to the cotriple derived functors of the colimit functor for group diagrams (Theorem \ref{main1}).

 In homotopy theory, many good methods and models have appeared for the study and calculation of homotopy groups \cite{bro2011}.
 However, it remains necessary to calculate the homology, and this requires the development of homological methods.
 This paper is devoted to the theory of non-Abelian homology of group diagrams, which develops the classical theory of homology of small categories.
 The theory of non-Abelian homology of diagrams is aimed at solving problems of homotopy theory.